 This section has various external resources useful when using the Horse64 programming language.
 This includes the code location for all the core tooling, where to report bugs, etc.

-If you want to get started, go here for the SDK (Software Development Kit) for Horse64 and Moose64.
+If you want to get started, go here for the SDK (Software Development Kit) for Horse64 and Horse64 Root.

 To report bugs, here are the locations for core components: